Wander Franco Player Props: Rays vs. Athletics

-Wander Franco -- 2-for-4 with a home run and two RBI in his last game -- will be in action for the Tampa Bay Rays against the Oakland Athletics, with Ken Waldichuk on the hill, on April 7 at 6:40 PM ET.
+After going 1-for-5 with a home run and an RBI in his last game, Wander Franco and the Tampa Bay Rays face the Oakland Athletics (who will start Shintaro Fujinami) at 4:10 PM ET on Saturday.

-In his last appearance, he strung together two hits (going 2-for-4 with a home run and two RBI) against the Nationals.
+In his previous game, he notched a home run while going 1-for-5 against the Athletics.

 Wander Franco Game Info & Props vs. the Athletics